thecodingmachine/graphqlite/docs/custom_types.md

 ### Other frameworks

 The easiest way is to use a `StaticTypeMapper`.
-This class is used to register custom output types.
+Use this class to register custom output types.

 ```php
 // Sample code: